Despite acquiring SolarCity in 2016, Tesla still relies heavily on its automotive business as the main revenue source.

 Tesla’s Automotive Revenue Breakdown

-The chart above shows the automotive revenue breakdown into 2 major segments which are automotive sales and automotive leasing.
+The chart above shows the breakdown of Tesla’s quarterly automotive revenue into 2 major segments, and they are automotive sales and automotive leasing.

 Ratio of Tesla’s Automotive Revenue to Total Revenue

 From the chart above, Tesla’s automotive revenue contributed an average of 87% of total revenue for the past 6 years.